Michelle Rodecker, Office Manager

-Alan Minor is a community organizer and serial volunteer who resides in Williamsburg.
-For the last three years, he has worked on his own projects in North Brooklyn concerning civic engagement and solid waste management.
-Alan joined NAG in early 2014, and he hopes to expand on his work in these areas of interest, as well as transportation, with the organization.
+Alan Minor is an urban planner and community organizer who resides in Williamsburg.
+For the last six years, he has worked on his own projects in North Brooklyn concerning civic engagement, solid waste management (Curb Your Litter) and transportation.
+Alan joined NAG in January of 2014.

 Luke Ohlson is a Greenpoint resident and community organizer with the pedestrian and bicycle advocacy group Transportation Alternatives.
 Through his work with Transportation Alternatives he has engaged with Community Board 1 and local elected officials on safe streets infrastructure and education.
 He helped facilitate neighborhood street safety forums in Bushwick, Williamsburg, and Greenpoint in 2014.
 He is currently working with El Puente and other community groups to improve Meeker Avenue and the area underneath the BQE in North Brooklyn.

 Luke is also a filmmaker and has produced short films for Transportation Alternatives and the Woodhaven Bus Rapid Transit Coalition.

 Mike Schade (Secretary)